pjlau/international_student_survey/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
+Thanks Darwin Li for collecting the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/xiaowenlimarketing/international-student-time-management).
-Otherwise, feel free to use the code here as you would like!
+Feel free to use the code here.